rsattar/ClusterPrePermissions/README.md

 # Adding ClusterPrePermissions to your project

+## Cocoapods

+[CocoaPods](http://cocoapods.org/) is the recommended way to add ClusterPrePermissions to your project.

+1. Add a pod entry for ClusterPrePermissions to your Podfile `pod 'ClusterPrePermissions', '~> 0.1'`
+2. Install the pod(s) by running `pod install`
+3. Include ClusterPrePermissions wherever you need it with `#import <ClusterPrePermissions/ClusterPrePermissions.h>`

+## Source Files

 Add `ClusterPrePermissions.h` and `ClusterPrePermissions.m` into your project.

 1. Download the latest code, using `git clone`.